jdemeyer1/TeslaAPIThruPostman/README.md

 ### Step 1: Request Tesla Access Token

 USER PREPARATION: Enter the client secret in the environment.
+Variable is already defined under the imported environment of Postman.
+Update the valiable "clientsecret".
 The current client secret is [available here](https://pastebin.com/pS7Z6yyP).
 The client ID is not needed.
 Save these changes before requesting a token.

 #### Documentation